neophob/PixelController/README.md

 Try to understand **WHAT** does not work, which component? is it the frontend?
 PixelController itself? or no output?

 Here are some common errors:
-* Did you forgot to edit the configuration file "config.properties".
+* Did you forgot to **edit the configuration file** `config.properties`.
 Take a look at the config.examples subdirectory!
-* Did you flash the correct firmware to you Arduino/Teensy?
+* Did you flash the **correct firmware** to you Arduino/Teensy?
 PixelInvaders should display an animated Rainbow if powered on (https://github.com/neophob/PixelController/tree/master/data/ArduinoFw/lpd6803/neoLedLPD6803)
-* PixelInvaders panels: Make sure that the Panel shows an animated rainbow pattern when the panels are powered on (make sure that you also power the Arduino/Teensy board).
+* **PixelInvaders panels**: Make sure that the Panel shows an **animated rainbow pattern** when the panels are powered on (make sure that you also power the Arduino/Teensy board).
 If you don't see a animated rainbow, make sure the directon of the modules is correct and that the Arduino/Teensy, Led Modules and PSU share common ground.
-* PixelInvaders panels: A User reported that the PixelInvader firmware did not work on a new Arduino UNO r3 board.
+* **PixelInvaders panels**: A User reported that the PixelInvader firmware did not work on a new Arduino UNO r3 board.
 I think the reason for this is the big serial latency.
 However using a Arduino UNO r1 worked flawlessly.
-Technically this is not a big deal, as the timeout value cold be adjusted.
+Technically this is not a big deal, as the timeout value cold be adjusted in the firmware.

 ## HOWTO BUILD PIXELCONTROLLER